Timinator2000/Algorithm-X/docs/08-your-turn/09-futoshiki-solver.md

 Possible values for b = 1, 2, 3, 4, 5, 6
 ```

-?[What is wrong with the above statements?
-Select all that apply]
+**What is wrong with the above statements?**

--[] Nothing is wrong.
-In the absence of hints, either cell could take any of those values.
+??? success "Check your answer."

+    There are two things wrong:

--[x] b cannot be 1 since there are no values for a that allow a < b to be true.
+    * b cannot be 1 since there are no values for a that allow a < b to be true.
--[] a must be 1 and b must be 2 because a < b.
--[x] a cannot be 6 since there are no values for b that allow a < b to be true.
+    * a cannot be 6 since there are no values for b that allow a < b to be true.

 Very interesting!
 What if `b` already had a value in the box?
 That would make it easy to reduce the possible values for `a`.

 Ultimately, an inequality identifies what must be true, and from that, it is easy to determine what cannot happen.
 If `a` < `b`, then making `a = 3` and `b = 2` is not allowed.

-?[How do we tell Algorithm X certain things are not allowed?]
+**How do we tell Algorithm X certain things are not allowed?**

--[] Send an email.
--[] Post a message in the CodinGame Forum.
+??? success "Check your answer."

--[x] Create requirements to handle mutual exclusivity.
+    Create requirements to handle mutual exclusivity.
--[] Call a special AlgorithmXSolver method.
--[] Ask @5DN1L to reach out to CodinGame directly.

 It looks like you will need some requirements to handle the mutual exclusivity created by each inequality.